Could Washington State have another “faithless elector?” Democratic Elector Robert Satiacum has been conflicted and torn over 2016 for months.

 “They’re detached.
 They don't understand.
 They don't feel what we're feeling.
 By her contributions and the people who fund her and support her, speaks volumes, speaks for itself,” he said.

-Not doing so would add his name to history's list of so-called faithless electors.
+If Satiacum follows through with his promise, he would add his name to history's list of so-called faithless electors.
 Republican State Senator Mike Padden of Spokane Valley is one of them.
 He cast a protest electoral vote for Ronald Reagan in 1976, instead of Gerald Ford.

 A spokesman from the Washington State Democratic Party said “we are confident Clinton will win the presidency and that down ballot candidates will win the election.”